pauldijou/responsive-watch/README.md

 - `sizes`: for each `options.size`, will create a key with the name of the size.
 Among all sizes, only one can be `true` while all other will be `false`.
 - `orientations`: got two keys, `landscape` and `portrait`, one `true` and the other `false` depending on the screen.
+- `medias`: one key for each type of media.
+All `false` except for one.
 - `queries`: for each `options.queries`, will create a key with the name of the query and the value will be if it currently matches or not.
 - `lt`, `lte`, `gt`, `gte`: each of those keys will contains an object with all the size names.
 Each one indicates if we are currently lower than (`lt`), lower or equal than (`lte`), greater than (`gt`) or greater or equal than (`gte`) compared to the current size.
 For example, if `status.lte.medium` is true, it means the width of the screen is currently smaller or equal to the medium size.